delucaal/MRIToolkit/README.md

 Update 17-02-2021:
+- Run the CAT12 automatic pipeline for T1 images
 - Code re-organization into two main classes: MRTQuant (preprocessing/DTI/DKI) and MRTrack (Tractography related)
 - Support for automatic fiber clustering (see below for reference)
 - Early support for integration with Python (needed for the point above)